MPPT Solar Charge Controllers Explained

 Power (W) = Voltage (V) x Current (A)

 For example, A 12V battery with a 20A MPPT charge controller at full power is capable of charging at 250W (20A x 12.5V = 250W).
 On the other hand, a 24V battery with the same 20A MPPT charge controller is capable of charging at 500W (20A x 25V = 500W).
-Therefore, using a 20A controller with a higher 24V volt battery, as opposed to a 12V battery, will allow double the amount of solar to be connected.
-Regarding system cost, higher voltage systems enable larger solar systems to be connected using less equipment and, therefore, lower upfront costs.
+Therefore, using a 20A controller with a higher 24V battery, as opposed to a 12V battery, will allow double the amount of solar to be connected.
+Regarding system cost, higher-voltage systems enable larger solar systems to be connected using less equipment, and therefore, lower upfront costs.

 20A MPPT with a 12V battery = 260W max Solar recommended